 This presents another reason why daily equipment reports are so crucial to the success of a project.
 If a dispute between a rental supplier and construction firm arises down the line—and there’s no proof that the firm followed the contract as written—they have no ground to stand on.

 Although these three issues come from different roots, they all circle back to the same missing piece: data.
 When you don’t utilize an organized, efficient system for recording owned and rented equipment usage and location information, important data may slip through the cracks.
-Whether you write equipment reports on paper, send them via email, or don’t create reports at all, you are creating room for error that can be avoided by implementing production tracking software.
+Whether you write equipment reports on paper, send them via email, or don’t create reports at all, you are creating room for error that can be avoided by implementing construction equipment management software.

 By utilizing software to keep track of equipment usage and location, you’re able to make sure that no equipment goes unused and you’ll know when maintenance is needed.
 When production information is logged in an easily accessible record, you can quickly assess whether or not a piece of equipment is wasting money.
 Thoroughly recorded data and photo logs help you maintain a clear record of usage, and can be compared to a rental agreement in case of a dispute with a supplier.